 Cumin is native to the Mediterranean region.
 It was originally cultivated in Iran and the Mediterranean region.
 In India it is cultivated in Punjab and Uttar Pradesh.

 Cumin plant is an annual herbaceous plant which grows up to 15-50 cm height.
 It has a long, white root.
-The leaves are 5-10 cm long, pinnate or bi-pinnate, with thread-like leaflets, blue green in colour and are finely divided.
+The leaves are 5-10 cm long, pinnate or bi-pinnate, with thread-like leaflets, blue green in color and are finely divided.
 Whitish-red flowers are on a compound umbel.
 Fruits are elongated, oval shaped schizocarp.

 Cumin seeds are sown in Feb-March and flowers in June and July.
 Seeds ripe after four months of the planting.
 Cultivation of cumin requires a long, hot summer of 3-4 months with daytime temperatures around 30 °C. The plant is resistant to drought and requires fertile well-drained soil.

 Ayurvedic Properties and action

 - As per Ayurveda, jeerak or cumin seeds has the following properties.